Keeping you Safe

 Infection Prevention Control

-Our in-house Infection Prevention Control Team led by Prof Philip Murphy, Consultant Medical Microbiologist, follow strict HSE guidelines and have ensured that we have had no hospital acquired transmissions of COVID-19.
-This is an extraordinary feat which the entire hospital team will be striving to maintain.
+Our in-house Infection Prevention Control Team led by Prof Philip Murphy, Consultant Medical Microbiologist, follow strict HSE guidelines as well as our own enhanced safety protocols.

 We have produced patient information leaflets on COVID-19.
 These provide reliable information on the virus and advice on safety guidelines.
 Please feel free to read and take a copy of these brochures home with you.